Snort. Wheeze. Roar. If someone in your bedroom snores, there’s no ignoring it.

-- Deviated septum repair: The septum is the bone and cartilage between the nostrils.
+- Deviated septum repair.
+The septum is the bone and cartilage between your nostrils.
 Sometimes, it’s crooked.
 “When this happens, it can block airflow on one side of the nose,” Dr. Reisman says.
 “Correcting the deviated septum with surgery can improve snoring.”

-- Turbinate reduction: “Inside your nose are structures called turbinates, which warm, clean and humidify the air you breathe,” Dr. Reisman says.
-They also can become enlarged.
-Surgery to reduce the turbinates can improve airflow and cut down on snores.
+- Turbinate reduction.
+“Inside your nose are structures called turbinates, which warm, clean and humidify the air you breathe,” Dr. Reisman explains.
+They can also become enlarged.
+Surgery to reduce turbinates can improve airflow and cut down on snores.

-- Tonsil and adenoid removal: Tonsils and adenoids are bulky tissue in the back of the throat and nose which can cause airway obstruction and lead to snoring — especially in children.
+- Tonsil and adenoid removal.
+Tonsils and adenoids are bulky tissue in the back of your throat and nose, which can cause airway obstruction and lead to snoring — especially in children.
 Removing them can help.

-- Uvula/palate surgery: A large uvula — the soft tissue that dangles from the edge of the soft palate — can lead to snoring.
+- Uvula/palate surgery.
+A large uvula — the soft tissue that dangles from the edge of your soft palate — can lead to snoring.
 “Surgery to remove the uvula and/or a portion of the soft palate can improve snoring and apnea,” Dr. Reisman explains.

-- Implantable nerve stimulator: This treatment involves surgery to place an implant alongside nerves in the throat.
-Surgeons implant a pacemaker-like device into the chest.
-The device monitors your breathing and stimulates the throat muscles to open the airways, preventing apnea.
+- Implantable nerve stimulator.
+This treatment involves surgery to place an implant alongside nerves in your throat.
+Surgeons implant a pacemaker-like device into your chest.
+The device monitors your breathing and stimulates your throat muscles to open the airways, preventing apnea.